web3infra-foundation/mega/docs/development.md

 ---
 ## Configuration
-Setting `confg.toml` file for the Mega project, default config file can be found under [config directory](/config/config.toml).
+Setting `config.toml` file for the Mega project, default config file can be found under [config directory](/config/config.toml).

 Currently, the mono bin and mega bin use two different files, each with a different default database type: mono uses `Postgres`, while mega uses `SQLite`.